poetapp/documentation/use-poet/beta-user-migration.md

 ## Migrating to Mainnet

-So what has changed with the new release of Po.et's protocol that will affect how your app interacts with our API?
-Two things:

-1. We are using a new domain: poetnetwork.net
-2. API Tokens need to be created to access the new API
+To get started:

-As a result, you will need to create a new account and obtain a new API Token for your app (see instructions below), and you will need to update your app with the new API URL ([https://api.poetnetwork.net](https://api.poetnetwork.net)).
+1. Create a new account and obtain a new API Token for your app (see instructions below)
+2. Update your app with the new API Token and the new API URL: **[https://api.poetnetwork.net](https://api.poetnetwork.net)**

 ## Create Account and Get an API Token